 - Variation Conditions are used to describe a variety of rates or surcharges.

-The material master record must have the “Material configurable indicator’ selected in its basic data before we can construct a configurable content.
+The material master record must have the “Material configurable indicator’ selected in its basic data before we can construct configurable content.
 We can build materials using a material form specified in customizing, which has a configurable indicator.
 This means that all materials that are made with this form of material are configurable.
 For this purpose, the material type KMAT is specified in the standard system.
 We may describe the configurability of individual materials of other material types.
 To do this, set the Configurable Material indicator in the Material master record’s Basic Data.

 We use properties to describe the characteristics of a configurable material.
 To allow us to use properties to configure a material, we allocate the material to a class of type 300.
-Type, color, and engine are possible features of a bike, for example as anticipated by the consumer.
-For. characteristic (values) the customer can choose between different options
+Type, color, and engine are possible features of a bike, for example, as anticipated by the consumer.
+For.
+Characteristic (values) the customer can choose between different options

 Dependencies apply to combinations of features which for technical or marketing reasons are not possible Example: We can not combine all types of Bike engines with all types of transmissions, as certain types of engine models are available only for more expensive models

 We use dependencies in variant configuration to manage variant combinations.
 This avoids combinations of not-permitted alternatives.
-Dependencies often pick the correct BOM components and operations precisely to generate a version.
+Dependencies often precisely pick the correct BOM components and operations to generate a version.

 the configurable object must have a configuration profile.
 The material configuration profile controls the sales order configuration process.